-- Drafting and implementing equity compensation arrangements, including incentive compensation plans, stock options, restricted stock, phantom stock, profits, interests and stock appreciation rights
+- Preparing equity compensation arrangements, including stock options, restricted stock, phantom stock, profits interests, and stock appreciation rights.

-- Developing other creative incentive compensation programs, particularly when the securities requirements applicable to our private company clients make traditional equity compensation plans impractical
+- Developing other creative short and long-term incentive compensation arrangements, including when traditional equity compensation plans are impractical.

-- Interpreting the Internal Revenue Code's requirements under Section 409A with regard to all forms of compensatory arrangements
+- Interpreting the requirements of Internal Revenue Code Section 409A with regard to all forms of compensatory arrangements.